Table of Contents

 Assembly

-- Slice the chicken evenly for serving.
+- Slice evenly for neat presentation.

 Storage and Make-Ahead Tips